 - Information surrounding careers is available to parents and students at their request.

 - Every student at all levels to have access to the careers team to discuss their ideas and concerns.

 We use the Compass+ tool to measure the impact of our work and keep a track of which students have accessed each opportunity.
 This tool also keeps all the data needed to track our students in their journey beyond school, as required by the Gatsby Benchmarks.
 This information is available for our students to access should they need it.

-CEIAG is reviewed regularly as it currently follows a three-year plan put in place when the school opened.
+CEIAG is reviewed regularly.
 Our team is accountable to our Governors, Senior Leadership Team and we follow the CDI Code of Ethics to ensure our practice is diverse and inclusive.

 Our Careers Team

 Careers Lead: Miss N Lincoln.
 If you are looking to request access, please contact the school via email on firstname.lastname@example.org or at 01282 882150 Careers support: Mrs H Horner – email@example.com

 For any visits to the school, please use the contact details above and take a look at our Provider Access Policy.
 Visits may be virtual or in person and arrangements will be made as appropriate to ensure that the correct facilities and support will be provided.

 If you have a copy of a prospectus or any other literature, please forward this to Miss N Lincoln so that is may be used in school.